 A multi-family residential with 5+ house units qualifies as a commercial real estate property.
 Multi-family residences are different by location-urban or suburban and size of construction.
 For example, Garden apartments are multi-family apartment buildings with three floors or fewer, whereas Mid/high-rise are multi-family buildings with four floors or even higher.

-Some Common Multi-family Real Estate Investment Options
+What Are Some Common Multi-family Real Estate Investment Options?

 An Apartment Building

 A building that has multiple living places.
-Many apartments can be spread out on a floor by floor basis, or there might be several different apartments on each floor.
+Many apartments can be spread out on a floor-by-floor basis, or there might be several different apartments on each floor.

 A house is attached to other houses, and each of them has its entrance.